shaneyake/VictronEnphase/README.md

+<h1>No Longer needed as you can create custom PV inverters in NodeRed now</h1>

 NodeRed does the HTTP to MQTT on the GX
 Import the flow.json into your NodeRed environment.
 You will need to get the Installer Password and insert it in the nodered.